dang-el/SubPar/README.md

 if a user is added as a friend a friend reqest can be sent to them again. this needs to be fixed

+when the user searches to add new friends the friends that the user currently has should not come up.

+there should also be a way for the user to select on and delete a friend that they have accepted a request for